Bernardo-Franco/tut-reactNative-noteApp/README.md

-# Tutorial for react native Notes APP front 40% done
+# Tutorial for react native Notes APP with Expo

 [LINK](https://youtu.be/bCpFbERgj7s?si=22KguVDSUKNEECT2)

+the backend (CRUD + Auth) in this app was elaborated with (Appwrite)[https://appwrite.io/]

+---

+// Expo info auto added to the README when installed

 # Welcome to your Expo app 👋